RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 - ‘Frequency’ relates to how often each feature (read pair) is found across the experiment.

 - On the right we see the ‘# of Samples Observed In’.
-This indicates how many samples an ASV was found in (out of 18 samples, including our negative control ... which actually wasn't really negative!)
+This indicates how many samples an ASV was found in (out of 18 samples, including our negative control ... which wasn't really negative!)

 - Scroll through this page; look at how widely the frequencies vary.
 Are all features found in all samples?